The $4 billion problem designers can’t shake

 Other respondents were more conflicted.
 One woman who works for the prominent retailer Knoll shared that she owns a knockoff Saarinen table (something she is too embarrassed to admit to coworkers).
 But it hasn’t held up terribly well.
 “The quality is not great,” she says.
 “It has a wobble and some lacquer chipped off.
 I just got a real Saarinen side table and the quality of that piece really puts the knockoff to shame.
 This experience has taught me to stick to my usual standard: Buy designer if you can afford it, but go Ikea if you can’t.
 There really is no middle ground.”

-Her story reflects a common refrain among Be Original members: If you can’t buy the real thing, buy something else.
+Her story reflects a common refrain among Be Original Americas members: If you can’t buy the real thing, buy something else.
 Don’t buy a fake.
 Plenty of companies sell inexpensive, original design, Ikea chief among them.
 The rise of direct-to-consumer furniture brands, like Floyd and Burrow, has introduced even more affordable options.
 “Our mission from the get go was to make design more democratic and accessible,” says Christakos of Blu Dot, which sells chairs for as little as $199 and desks for $499.
 “We don’t charge an exorbitant amount.
 We make enough to pay everyone and keep the lights on.”
 Knockoffs threaten that business.
 “There are so many ideas in the world,” he says.
 “Why steal ours?”

 Sustainability first

-Perhaps the most compelling argument that Be Original and its members put forth is the notion that an investment in authentic design is an investment in the health of the planet.
+Perhaps the most compelling argument that BOA and its members put forth is the notion that an investment in authentic design is an investment in the health of the planet.
 Designer furniture won’t fall apart.
 It can be passed down through generations.
 It won’t fester in a landfill, because who would throw out a $6,000 chair?
 According to a recent consumer survey by IBM and the National Retail Federation, nearly eight in 10 respondents said sustainability is important to them, and almost six in 10 said they are willing to change their shopping habits to curb their environmental footprint.
 COVID-19 has no doubt accelerated the trend, as many people stuck at home have had to literally sit with the consequences of their purchasing decisions.
 “COVID is forcing people to think about sustainability,” says BOA’s Dickstein.
 “They’re sitting in a [counterfeited] chair and it breaks and they have to throw it in a landfill?
 They don’t want to do that.”

 Ben Watson, chief creative officer at Herman Miller, echoes the sentiment.
 “The general societal trend is in our favor, pandemic aside, as our culture embraces stewardship of the planet and buying sustainable as opposed to throwaway products,” he says.
 “We’re feeling it in our businesses.
 More consumers want to buy less but better.”
 Sales at Herman Miller and its sibling companies Design Within Reach and Hay grew 42% over the previous year, with the most significant gains in home office furniture, outdoor furniture, and big-ticket comfort items like, you guessed it, the Eames lounge chair.